I enjoy using pumpkin in my cooking for its unique flavor and nutritional benefits. This post provides an easy recipe to make homemade pumpkin puree.

 What is the best pumpkin for puree?

-It’s easier to puree pumpkin with less fibrous flesh.
+Pumpkins with less fibrous flesh are easier to puree.
 If sugar pumpkins are unavailable, choose kabocha or butternut squash with denser flesh for a smoother puree.

 ✎TIP The pumpkins commonly used for Halloween Jack-o'-lantern are not ideal for purees due to their fibrous and tasteless pulp, though they are edible.